morris/vanilla-todo/README.md

   usually resulting in some parent component state change which is in turn propagated downwards through `update` functions.

-The data store is factored into a separate mount function (`VT.TodoStore`).
+The data store is factored into a separate behavior (`VT.TodoStore`).
-It only receives and dispatches events, and encapsulates any data manipulation.
+It only receives and dispatches events, and encapsulates all of the data logic.

 Listening to and dispatching events is slightly verbose with standard APIs and certainly justifies introducing helpers.
-I didn't need event delegation à la jQuery for this study but I believe it's a useful concept that is difficult to do properly with standard APIs.
+I didn't need event delegation à la jQuery for this study but I believe it's a useful concept that is difficult to do concisely with standard APIs.

 Reference: